-Throughout International Women’s Month, Chowhound is sharing stories from a wealth of women entrepreneurs, businesses, chefs, and cookbook writers who have all found success in the food space.
+Throughout Asian-American and Pacific Islander Heritage Month, Chowhound is celebrating some of our favorite chefs, cookbook authors, and entrepreneurs.
 Here, Pooja Bavishi, the woman behind Malai, an Indian-inspired ice cream company, dishes on her journey, what it’s like to run a business as a female entrepreneur, and the inherent nostalgia of ice cream.

 Pooja Bavishi has long understood that desserts make people happy.
 Throughout her childhood, she could often be found baking cakes for friends and family, a makeshift therapy that shepherded her through high school, college, grad school, her first job.
 But she had always considered baking a back-burner hobby—something she could do that would make her happy, but it wasn’t necessarily the type of hustle she truly considered turning into a job.

 It wasn’t until she brought a few pints of ice cream, studded with the Indian spices she grew up on, to a Friendsgiving that she realized she had something special.
 This type of ice cream was hardly pervasive; it was a hybrid concoction, rooted in the blending of her American-Indian upbringing, and it was flavors her friends had never experienced before.